Nahda: Science

 Many student missions from Egypt went to Europe in the early 19th century to study arts and sciences at European universities and acquire technical skills.

-Arabic-language magazines began to publish articles of scientific vulgarization.
+Arabic-language magazines began to publish popular science articles.

 Modern literature

 Through the 19th century and early 20th centuries, a number of new developments in Arabic literature started to emerge, initially sticking closely to the classical forms, but addressing modern themes and the challenges faced by the Arab world in the modern era.
 Francis Marrash was influential in introducing French romanticism in the Arab world, especially through his use of poetic prose and prose poetry, of which his writings were the first examples in modern Arabic literature, according to Salma Khadra Jayyusi and Shmuel Moreh.
 In Egypt, Ahmad Shawqi (1868–1932), among others, began to explore the limits of the classical qasida, although he remained a clearly neo-classical poet.
 After him, others, including Hafez Ibrahim (1871–1932) began to use poetry to explore themes of anticolonialism as well as the classical concepts.
 In 1914, Muhammad Husayn Haykal (1888–1956) published Zaynab, often considered the first modern Egyptian novel.
 This novel started a movement of modernizing Arabic fiction.

-A group of young writers formed The New School, and in 1925 began publishing the weekly literary journal Al-Fajr (The Dawn), which would have a great impact on Arabic literature.
+A group of young writers formed Al-Madrasa al-Ḥadītha ('The New School'), and in 1925 began publishing the weekly literary journal Al-Fajr (The Dawn), which would have a great impact on Arabic literature.
 The group was especially influenced by 19th-century Russian writers such as Dostoyevsky, Tolstoy and Gogol.
 At about the same time, the Mahjari poets further contributed from America to the development of the forms available to Arab poets.
 The most famous of these, Kahlil Gibran (1883–1931), challenged political and religious institutions with his writing, and was an active member of the Pen League in New York City from 1920 until his death.
 Some of the Mahjaris later returned to Lebanon, such as Mikhail Naimy (1898–1989).

 Jurji Zaydan (1861–1914) developed the genre of the Arabic historical novel.
 May Ziadeh (1886–1941) was also a key figure in the early 20th century Arabic literary scene.

 Aleppine writer Qustaki al-Himsi (1858–1941) is credited with having founded modern Arabic literary criticism, with one of his works, The researcher's source in the science of criticism.

+An example of modern poetry in classical Arabic style with themes of Pan-Arabism is the work of Aziz Pasha Abaza.
+He came from Abaza family which produced notable Arabic literary figures including Fekry Pasha Abaza, Tharwat Abaza, and Desouky Bek Abaza, among others.